Committee contacts

 Return to top

+Aloha Sison is a Clinical Nurse specialist Gerontology working under the Nurse-led services of Waikato DHB.
 Her role as a CNS Gerontology is to mentor and work in partnership with health care staff looking after complex and high needs residents in the aged-related residential care.

 She is originally from the Philippines and have been a registered nurse for the last 10 years.
 Since arriving in New Zealand in 2014, she has been working with older adults in age-related residential care and acute orthopedics ward.
 She has worked in various clinical setting including hemodialysis, medical-surgical wards & intensive care units and have held quality improvement and clinical leadership role.
-Currently, she is completing my Masters of Nursing as part of the Nurse Practitioner pathway.
+Currently, she is completing her Masters of Nursing as part of the Nurse Practitioner pathway.

-"Across all the different clinical areas I have worked in, I found a real passion for gerontology nursing, it is a specialty practice that requires a sound knowledge and skills in gerontology, an appreciation for life’s unique experience and the wisdom to understand that a life with quality is what matters."
+As the New Zealand population ages, people are living longer with chronic conditions and complexities.
+"Across all the different clinical areas I have worked in, I found a real passion for gerontology nursing.
+It is a specialty practice that requires a sound knowledge and skills in gerontology, an appreciation for life’s unique experience and the wisdom to understand that a life with quality is what matters."

 Return to top